Judgment without Fear - Thoughts for 2026

 Sin, in this light, is not merely rule-breaking.
 It is missing the mark of our own flourishing.
 It is choosing paths that slowly diminish us.
 Judgment names this honestly.
 It says: this way leads to life; that way does not.
 And life itself confirms it, again and again.

-For those who have claimed Christ's mercy and have been learning ... imperfectly, haltingly ... to live toward love, mercy, humility, this is not terror.
-It is completion.
+For those who have claimed Christ's mercy and have been learning ... imperfectly, haltingly ... to live toward love, mercy, humility, obedience, this is not terror.
+For His sacrifice covers it all, and brings us back to full communion with God.

 Perhaps this is the most honest way to say it:

 Judgment is not God waiting to condemn us later.
-It is God urging us now ... again and again ... to live in ways that lead to peace, integrity, and joy.
-So that when death comes, it does not introduce fear, but recognition.
-And there will be no fear, because Christ makes up the difference.
+It is God urging us now ... again and again ... to live in ways that lead to love, peace, integrity, and joy.
+For that will make a good life.
+And when death comes, there will be no fear, because Christ, our Saviour, has died to make up the shortfall in our life.

 Comments